Abdihakim-bit/Legal-AI/README.md

 ```
 3️⃣ Set Up and Run Ollama Mistral Model Locally

-You need to install and set up the Ollama Mistral model on your local machine.
-Follow these steps:
+Follow these steps to install and set up the Ollama Mistral model on your local machine:

 - Download and install Ollama from [Ollama's official website](https://ollama.com/download)
 - Pull the Mistral Model